pablocobelli/vim-mathpix/README.md

 request to the _Mathpix_ API, in order to convert the selected image in to \Latex, or regular text depending on the argument.

+## Mods I introduced to the original  so that it runs on Mac

+- in the executable, changed `scrot` for `screencapture -i`.
+- in the executable, changed `base64 -w` for `base64 -b`, because the `-w` flag for `base64` in Mac is named `-b`.
+- in the vim autoload plugin, hard-wired (yeah, it's bad!) the path to the executable [to be corrected later]

 ## Usage

 Execute the command `Img2Latex` or `Img2Text` and it will insert on your current line,